-In a very large mixing bowl combine the water, yeast and salt.
-If adding herbs, now is a good time…use a teaspoon or so of your favorite herbs or double if using fresh.
+Mix: In a very large mixing bowl combine the water, yeast and salt.
+If adding herbs, now is a good time, use a teaspoon or so of your favorite herbs or double if using fresh.
 Add flour all at once and stir with a wooden spoon.
-Takes only a minute if that.
-You don’t need to knead, just mix…you’re not looking to make it come together into a dough ball.
-It will come together as it rises.
-You just want everything mixed well, no streaks of flour left…then your done.
+Takes only a minute, if that.
+No need to knead, just mix.
+You just want everything mixed well, no streaks of flour left, and your done.

-Cover container loosely, I used a towel to cover.
-Let it rise and then fall a bit…may take anywhere from two to four hours depending on temperatures.
-I gave it three hours and moved on to the next step.
-At this point you can store any portion of your dough in the fridge or make your bread.
+Rise: Cover container loosely (I used a towel to cover).
+Let it rise in a warm area with no draft, may take anywhere from 2 to 4 hours depending on temperatures (ideal temp is 80 – 90).
+Once done, you can store any portion of your dough in the fridge or make your bread.
 Store unused dough covered tightly with plastic wrap in refrigerator for up to 2 weeks.

-Dust your hands and flat surface with flour, or cornmeal, so it won’t stick.
-Take your dough, about the size of a grapefruit if only using a portion, and place it on the floured flat surface, gently pull the sides of the dough toward the bottom, rotating the dough until you get a roundish shape with a smooth surface.
-You could just as easily do this in the palm of your hands without using a flat surface but I like the bottom to have some cornmeal/flour on it, this is a good time to get that in.
+Shape: Lightly dust your hands and flat surface with flour, or cornmeal, so it won’t stick.
+Take your dough and place it on the floured flat surface, gently pull the sides of the dough toward the bottom, rotating the dough until you get a roundish shape with a smooth surface.
 Also, don’t worry if the bottom is a little bunched, it will flatten out upon the second rising.

 Rest: Place your dough ball onto a flat surface lined with parchment paper (if not using parchment paper, place on flat surface dusted with cornmeal or flour), and let it rest for at least 30 minutes.
 No need to cover it.
 If the dough has been refrigerated, it helps to let it rest a little more, until it’s no longer chilled.

 Baking The Dough: